Anacapa WECs

 Power Take-Off

-Centipod, in partnership with McCleer Power, have developed a high-performance power take-off for ocean wave energy conversion, enabling high-efficiency, controllable direct-drive power conversion at high forces and low velocities.
+Anacapa, in partnership with McCleer Power, have developed a high-performance power take-off for ocean wave energy conversion, enabling high-efficiency, controllable direct-drive power conversion at high forces and low velocities.
 This technology, packaged together as a linear, universal modular actuator/absorber (Luma), will enable a new generation of performance-optimized wave energy converters, expanding the horizons of achievable Levelized Cost of Energy in the sector.

 Efficient & Reliable